In-Depth – Vintage Omega Constellation Watches

 Another thing that makes the Constellation attractive to a lot of collectors are those nice fancy lugs.
 Those early Omega Constellations have rounded lugs and were later a bit more restyled to the 1960s.
 A bit more rectangular, sharp edges but still very elegant (2nd photo below).

 Omega also used Deluxe, Grand Luxe and Deluxe Calendar to indicate some of there Constellation models.
 It gets a bit unclear whether these watches had a more refined finish, more expensive dials or gold bracelet.
 The vintage Omega Constellation 168.010 I inherited came originally on a gold Milanese mesh bracelet for example and was also dubbed ‘Constellation II Deluxe Calendar’.
-It has a quickset calendar (caliber 564) and was the successor of the Constellation reference 168.004.
-I also happen to own a vintage Omega Constellation 168.004 which has a caliber 561 movement and a very similar dial.
+It has a quickset calendar (calibre 564) and was the successor of the Constellation reference 168.004.
+I also happen to own a vintage Omega Constellation 168.004 which has a calibre 561 movement and a very similar dial.
 This model was indicated as the ‘Constellation II’.
 I wonder what the ‘Deluxe Calendar’ of the 168.010 adds to it in terms of finish and execution.

-For some models it is quite clear why they call it the Constellation Grand Luxe, as they came with a beautiful gold Reinhor brick bracelet and a silver box.
+For some models, it is quite clear why they call it the Constellation Grand Luxe, as they came with a beautiful gold Reinhor brick bracelet and a silver box.
 However, these models – despite their indication of Deluxe, Grand Luxe or whatever – used the exact same movements with the same finish.
 Then there are some white gold and even platinum models, which are very rare and indicated Deluxe and Grand Luxe.
 Confusing.

 Observatory of Geneva